SpineEventEngine/Chords/codegen/plugins/README.md

 ### How it works

-Actually, the code generation is performed by building the [codegen-workspace](https://github.com/SpineEventEngine/Chords/tree/codegen_workspace) Gradle project, into which the configured Proto source code is copied during the build.
+1. Actually, the code generation is performed by building the [codegen-workspace](https://github.com/SpineEventEngine/Chords/tree/codegen_workspace) Gradle project, into which the configured Proto source code is copied during the build.
 See [codegen-workspace/README.md](https://github.com/SpineEventEngine/Chords/blob/codegen_workspace/README.md)
 for detail.

-In short: before executing the `generateProto` task, the Proto source code of the specified module is copied to the `workspace/src/main/proto` folder; once `launchProtoData` task is executed, the generated Kotlin sources are copied back to the `generatedSources/src/main/kotlin` folder of the original module.
+2. Before executing the `generateProto` task, the Proto source code of the specified module is copied to the `workspace/src/main/proto` folder.

+3. Once `launchProtoData` task is executed, the generated Kotlin sources are copied back to the `generatedSources/src/main/kotlin` folder of the original module.

 The same logic applies to `test` sources.